kevindegila/flask-joey/README.md

  ----
 The model can be quite big and Github have restrictions on the size of your free repos.
 You can host your model on google drive as I do.
-If you want to try the English to fongbe :blush: , you can download it here: https://drive.google.com/open?id=1PbrojtNSeZf8QpYmgJXtbcgYijVUU7Ay
+If you want to try the English to fongbe model :blush: , you can download it here: https://drive.google.com/open?id=1PbrojtNSeZf8QpYmgJXtbcgYijVUU7Ay

 I've left the vocab files in the repo.
 Just replace them with yours if you